SimCmngs/PasswordManager-Implementation/README.md

 ```
 > [!NOTE]
-> This script automates the downloading and silent installation of Bitwarden, reducing the manual effort needed to search for the installer and go through the installation options.
+> This script automates the downloading and silent installation of Bitwarden, reducing the manual effort needed to search for and run the installer.

 ---